pmean/build-website/text/07/HowGood.md

 output: html_document
 ---
 > *Dear Professor Mean, I have two time series of data, one actual and
 > one predicted.
-Since I\'m quite new to statistical methods, I would
+Since I'm quite new to statistical methods, I would
 > like to know what methods are used to evaluate the different between
 > the two time series.
-I would like to able to say something like \"the
+I would like to able to say something like "the
-> predicted values were 70% accurate.\"*
+> predicted values were 70% accurate."*
 >
 > See what others in your area are doing and emulate them, as there is
 > no one measure that is used uniformly.
 Most formulas are based on the